 Each tier has its own design style which brakes the range into Basics, Essentials and Impressa which is the most premium of the three.

-We were also careful to keep production costs to a minimum by limiting the number of colour to be printed on each piece of packaging to ensure there were no unnecessary overheads.
+As an effective Sydney design agency, Percept, were also careful to keep production costs to a minimum by limiting the number of colour to be printed on each piece of packaging to ensure there were no unnecessary overheads.
 This kept the range as price competitive as possible for each SKU.